aaronjgreenberg/htmeld.js/README.md

 <script type="text/javascript" src="/path/to/htmeld.js"></script>
 ```

+You should add that script at the end of your HTML so it doesn't run until all the elements are loaded.
 Then, any HTML element with a Markdown class will have its contents converted into HTML in the browser.

 ```html
 <div class="markdown">